ubidots/ubidots-c/README.rst

 A Quick Look...
 ---------------
-The is the pure C client library for Ubidots.
-It depends on libjansson and libcurl.

-An quick example of how to use the library follows:
+A quick example of how to use the library follows:

 .. code-block:: c